-Intercompany transactions, balances and unrealized gains on transactions between entities in the Group are eliminated.
-Unrealized losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
+Intercompany transactions, balances and unrealized gains on transactions between entities in the Group are eliminated upon consolidation.
 Accounting policies of subsidiaries align to the policies adopted by the Group.

 The acquisition of subsidiaries is accounted for using the acquisition method of accounting.
 A change in ownership interest, without the loss of control, is accounted for as an equity transaction, where the difference between the consideration transferred and the book value of the share of the non-controlling interest acquired is recognized directly in equity attributable to the parent.